Verifying Switched System Stability With Logic: Background

 \quad

 Proofs proceed upwards by deduction, where each reasoning step is justified by sound \dL axioms and rules of inference, e.g., the~\irref{loop} rule.
-The skeleton above syntactically \emph{derives} a proof rule that reduces a stability proof for $\prepeat{\alpha}$ to proofs of the top-most premises, $\lsequent{\Gamma_1}{\fvarA_1} \; \cdots \; \lsequent{\Gamma_k}{\fvarA_k}$, which corresponding to required logical and arithmetical conditions on Lyapunov functions for various switching mechanisms.
+The proof skeleton above syntactically \emph{derives} a proof rule that reduces a stability proof for $\prepeat{\alpha}$ to proofs of its top-most premises, $\lsequent{\Gamma_1}{\fvarA_1} \; \cdots \; \lsequent{\Gamma_k}{\fvarA_k}$.
+These correspond to required logical and arithmetical conditions on Lyapunov functions for various switching mechanisms.
 The loop invariant step (highlighted in \redc{red}) crucially ties together these conditions on Lyapunov functions and hybrid program reasoning for switched systems.